tanmayambudkar/Arrays-and-Strings/README.md

 + Min and Max Values in Arrays
 + Reverse Array

-# 1. Algorithm for "Reverse Number Using Arrays"
+# 1. Algorithm for Reversing Numbers Using Arrays:
 Purpose: To input numbers into an array and display them in reverse order.

 Algorithm: